commanderx16/x16-emulator/README.md

 ----

 * Files are saved in the $HOME/Documents folder
-* Function keys and a Gamepad can be accessed by using a Long Press on the main window
+* On-screen joystick and external Gamecontrollers can be accessed by using a Long Press on the main window and pressing the appropriate button
+* Function keys, a reset button and "ESC" button are available on the on-sceen keyboard
 * To run PRG files:
         1. Browse to the file in the "File App"
         2. Select any BIN files you need and open them with the X16 app